ParticularMiner/red_string_grouper/README.md

 ![Block Matrix 1 2](https://user-images.githubusercontent.com/78448465/133109548-672c22ed-297a-4bad-ab99-0957c0527163.png)

-Here are some plots of the results of some experiments performed:

 From the plot above, it can be seen that the optimum split-configuration (run-time &approx;3 minutes) is when the left operand is not split (#blocks = 1) and the right operand is split into six blocks (#nblocks = 6).

-So what are the optimum block number values for a given DataFrame?
-That is anyone's guess, and the answer may vary from computer to computer.
+So what are the optimum block number values for any given DataFrame?
+That is anyone's guess, and the answer varies from computer to computer.

-We however encourage the user to make judicious use of the `n_blocks` parameter.
+We however encourage the user to make judicious use of the `n_blocks` parameter to boost performance of `record_linkage()`.